createdotnet/blog/_posts/2015-01-07-pagebuilder.markdown

 ---
 layout:     post
-title:      Page Builder v1.0
+title:      Pagebuilder v1.0
 date:       2015-01-07 15:50
 summary:    For the past two months we've been working on a new drag and drop user interface to allow our customers to create responsive layouts and content for their websites...
 categories: feature
 author: aidan
 ---

-For the past two months we've been working on a new user interface to allow our customers to create responsive layouts and content for their websites, dubbed "Page Builder".
+For the past two months we've been working on a new user interface to allow our customers to create responsive layouts and content for their websites, dubbed "Pagebuilder".

 Our current method of creating content relies exclusively on the TinyMCE text editor, and we've long advised our users to create their layouts with tables within the editor.
 This method of creating content has resulted in numerous problems for us in the product team, notably how to make table based content reflow in a responsive website.
 And for our customer account managers, who are frequently asked how to get images and text aligned next to each other in table cells, pixel-perfect.

-Page Builder has been designed to:
+Pagebuilder has been designed to:

 1. Provide a simple drag and drop interface to add types of content (i.e. images, text and forms) to a page
 2. To dynamically adjust the layout of the page based on the content the user has added